apchamberlain/undo-tree.el/README.md

 Compressing undo history:

-  Undo history files cannot grow beyond the maximum undo tree size, which is limited by `undo-limit', `undo-strong-limit` and `undo-outer-limit'.
+  Undo history files cannot grow beyond the maximum undo tree size, which is limited by `undo-limit`, `undo-strong-limit` and `undo-outer-limit`.
 Nevertheless, undo history files can grow quite large.
 If you want to automatically compress undo history, add the following advice to your .emacs file (replacing ".gz" with the filename extension of your favourite compression algorithm):